 The MARCHWAY Ultralight Folding Tent Cot is a great option for anyone looking for a comfortable, supportive cot.
 The lever lock structure stretches the fabric, providing support for your shoulders, back, and legs.

 Additionally, the length and width of the cot are both suitable for most adults.
-So whether you are a back sleeper or side sleeper, the MARCHWAY Ultralight Folding Tent Cot will provide you with the support and comfort you need to get a good night's sleep.
+So whether you are a back sleeper or a side sleeper, the MARCHWAY Ultralight Folding Tent Cot will provide you with the support and comfort you need to get a good night's sleep.

 Best Tent Cot For Innovative Setup